whitneysimkins/whitneysimkins/README.md

 ---

-Hey there, thanks for checking out my repos!
+Hello World, thanks for checking out my repos!
+I love a good tech pun & learning new skills.

-> Living in Denver, CO
-> Updating my GitHub profile.
-> This markdown isn't working as expected
+> Avatar: (also known as a profile picture or userpic) is a graphical representation of a user or the user's alter ego...
+I just wanted a good hair day in all my pictures.
+Hop over to LinkedIn and let's connect!